Bill Chappell: Congressional career

 When incumbent Congressman Syd Herlong retired in 1968, Chappell ran for and was elected to Florida's 4th congressional district.
 He was re-elected nine times.

 Chappell was a moderate to conservative Democrat and served on the United States House Appropriations Committee.
 At the time of his defeat he was serving as chairman of the United States House Appropriations Subcommittee on Defense.

+Chappell voted for the Abandoned Shipwrecks Act of 1987.
+The Act asserts United States title to certain abandoned shipwrecks located on or embedded in submerged lands under state jurisdiction, and transfers title to the respective state, thereby empowering states to manage these cultural and historical resources more efficiently, with the goal of preventing treasure hunters and salvagers from damaging them.
+President Ronald Reagan signed it into law on April 28, 1988.

 He was defeated in the 1988 general election by Republican Craig James, losing narrowly 50.2–49.8%.

 Personal life and legacy

 Chappell married the former Jeane Brown on September 28, 1985.
-He was a resident of Ocala, Florida, until his death in Bethesda, Maryland, on March 30, 1989 from bone cancer.
+He was a resident of Ocala, Florida, until his death in Bethesda, Maryland, on March 30, 1989, from bone cancer.

 The Port Orange Causeway, spanning the Halifax River, in Port Orange, Florida, was named the Congressman William V. Chappell Jr. Memorial Bridge by the Florida Legislature in 1989.

-The U.S. Department of Veterans Affairs Outpatient Clinic in Daytona Beach, Florida was posthumously named after him.
+The U.S. Department of Veterans Affairs Outpatient Clinic in Daytona Beach, Florida, was posthumously named after him.